Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 5. [Debug your Application in Emulator](#debug-your-application-in-emulator).

-    This step shows how you can debug a simple Tizen Application.
+    This step shows how you can debug the application using debugging tools.

 6. [Enhance Your Application](#enhance-your-application).